 When you visit our website, we place so-called “cookies”.
 A cookie is a file containing certain user information that we read when you return to our website.
 Our cookies contain series of numbers and letters as a means of identifying (ID) the accessing computer.

 We use transient cookies.
 Transient cookies (temporary cookies) are automatically deleted when you close your browser.
 This more specifically includes session cookies.
 They store a so-called session ID, which allows several enquiries from your browser to be attributed to the joint session.
 This makes it possible to recognise your terminal device when you return to the website.
 Transient cookies are deleted when you log out or close the browser.

-In addition, we also use persistent or permanent cookies by means of our service provider etracker GmbH.
+In addition, we also use persistent or permanent cookies.
 These cookies are stored in your browser and remain there even after you end the browsing session.
 The cookies connect to the website as soon as it is opened the next time, and they serve the purpose of improving our website offer for you.
 In particular, they enable us to recognise whether our offer appeals to users enough for them to return regularly.
-This makes it possible for us to tailor our offer even more precisely to suit our users' needs.
-But you do have the possibility when you visit our website to be entirely excluded from any data storage by etracker GmbH.
-For this, please follow this link.
+This makes it possible for us to tailor our offer even more precisely to suit our users’ needs.